Mexican Street Corn

 • Place corn in a bowl and stir in mayo and lime juice.
 Add 1 teaspoon chili powder and mix well.

-• Sprinkle with cojita cheese, chili powder and chopped cilantro.
+• Sprinkle with cojita cheese, chili powder, and chopped cilantro.
 Serve immediately and enjoy

 Video

-Like this recipe?
+Making this recipe?
+Tag us!

 About Kristyn